 In general, retiring service members can request extensions for up to 6 years, but each branch of service may have variations in their process for requesting extensions and in the amount of time allowed.
 Consult the JTR and contact your local transportation office for more details and to discuss your specific situation.

-If your request to extend your final move beyond the first year is granted, you will assume the cost of the storage, which is based on the weight of your HHG.
+If you receive an extension of non-temporary storage beyond 1 year, you will assume the cost of the storage, which is based on the weight of your HHG.

 When you are ready to schedule your final move, the military will cover the cost of transporting your HHG to your Home of Record or to your Home of Selection (HOS).

 If your HOS is outside the continental United States, you may pay a difference in cost (here is an example of how an OCONUS move worked for a retiree moving to the Dominican Republic and another example for a retiree moving to New Zealand).

 Our Experience Extending our Military Retirement Move

 As noted above, each branch of service may have a slightly different process or requirements for retirement move extensions, so contact your local personal property office (PPO) to discuss your situation.
 Following is a summary of our experience using this benefit.

 My husband retired from the Army, and his last duty station was the Pentagon.
 He coordinated our final move and storage through the Joint Personal Property Shipment Office (JPPSO) at Joint Base Myer-Henderson Hall.

 He scheduled the move just as he would for a regular PCS.
 The difference was, instead of transporting our HHG to a new home, the movers (Bekins) packed everything and brought it to a non-temporary storage facility in Woodbridge, VA.
 (Note: the facility was not climate-controlled).